BenSeDev/laravel-inflight-query-lock/README.md

 ## Security

-If you discover any security issues, please email ben.serlippens@gmail.com instead of using the issue tracker.
+If you discover any security issues, please report them via the GitHub issue tracker with the "security" label.

 ## Credits